GOP establishment steps up push to block Trump ally in Ariz.

 “They have been such RINOs for so long, and I don’t trust that they have our country as a priority,” said Rosa Alfonso, a 60-year-old speech language pathologist in Tucson.
 “That’s a big deal.”

 Robson, 57, is making her first run for office, though she has lifelong ties to GOP politics.
-He father and brother both held elected office as Republicans.
+Her father and brother both held elected office as Republicans.

 An attorney for real estate developers, she has been at the center of the suburban sprawl that has propelled the Phoenix area’s prodigious growth.
 Ducey appointed her to the board overseeing Arizona’s three public universities, her most high-profile public role before she quit to run for governor.

-Note: This story has been corrected to show Lake worked in the Phoenix media market, rather than the Fox affiliate, for 27 years.